AbdallaElzedy/AsmViz/README.md

 ## Design Notes

 - The analysis is heuristic-based and intentionally conservative
-- The tool avoids guessing when information is unclear
 - The output is meant to support learning, not simulate execution

 AsmViz works best alongside lectures, textbooks, and traditional tools such as `gdb` or `objdump`.